 In October 2015, Arcturus has partnered with Ultragenyx Pharmaceutical, Inc. to develop RNA medicines that treat rare and ultra-rare diseases.
 This collaboration combines Arcturus’ expertise in RNA medicines with Ultragenyx’ proven ability in rare disease drug development.
-In this partnership, Arcturus is exploiting the versatility of our proprietary unlocked nucleomonomer agent (UNA) Oligomer™ chemistry and Lipid-enabled and Unlocked Nucleic Acid modified RNA (LUNAR™) nanoparticle delivery platform to design and optimize mRNA medicines for rare disease targets.
+In this partnership, Arcturus is exploiting the versatility of our proprietary unlocked nucleomonomer agent (UNA) Oligomer chemistry and Lipid-enabled and Unlocked Nucleic Acid modified RNA (LUNAR®) lipid-mediated delivery platform to design and optimize mRNA medicines for rare disease targets.
 These medicines will be developed and commercialized by Ultragenyx.

 HBV program (ARB-1467)

+Arbutus Biopharma is using Arcturus’ innovative unlocked nucleomonomer agent (UNA) Oligomer technology to develop RNA medicines to treat hepatitis B virus (HBV) infections.
+Approximately 275 million people worldwide are chronically infected with HBV and over 700,000 people die each year from liver disease caused by HBV.
+There is no effective cure for HBV infection.
+Patients may be treated with supportive treatments or liver transplant to ease symptoms and antiviral medications to stop the virus from replicating.
+The hepatitis B virus can develop resistance to currently available antiviral drugs.
 Arbutus has developed an RNA medicine, called ARB-1467, containing three RNAi molecules that work to stop all HBV mRNA from being turned into protein.
 Therefore, there is less chance of the virus developing resistance to this drug than to conventional antivirals.
 A Phase I clinical trial showed this drug is safe and well tolerated in healthy adults.
 A Phase II clinical trial testing ARB-1467 in HBV infected patients is now underway.